rafaelpcarneiro/fakeNewsAnalysis/README.md

 topological structure.
 These features can be used to classify graphs between 'organic graphs' or 'graphs influenced by fakenews'.

-## Programs to capture the users' interaction Graph on Twitter
+## Programs to capture the users interaction Graph on Twitter

 ### The database
 * Firstly, a [developer account on Twitter](https://developer.twitter.com/en)